right-rudder/blue-skies-astro/src/content/blog/en/5-reasons-lanett-alabama-is-the-perfect-place-to-start-flight-training.md

     },
     {
       title: "5.
 A Supportive Aviation Community",
-      paragraph: "Blue Skies Above isn’t just about flying airplanes—it’s about joining a community.
+      paragraph: "Blue Skies Above isn’t just about flying airplanes, it’s about joining a community.
 From discovery flights and youth aviation days to supportive instructors who treat you like family, we create an environment where learning is as fun as it is rewarding.
 Our students consistently report 99% satisfaction from first solo to checkride.", },
     {
       title: "Take the Next Step",